Pantocyclus/InstantSCCS/README.md

 The script might still work if you have enough IotMs to make up for the loss in turnsaves from lacking various skills (i.e. the skills are listed to indicate that if you have nothing else, you'll need these in order to be able to complete the run).<br/>

-If you meet all of the hardcoded requirements, and have a few of the recent IotMs which are supported (newer IotMs tend to be stronger due to powercreep), it's highly possible that this script will work for you (since many powerful IotMs tend to do a lot for turnsaving, which is the sole purpose for many of the other "required" skills). <br/>
+If you meet all of the hardcoded requirements, and have a few of the recent IotMs which are supported (newer IotMs tend to be stronger due to powercreep), it's highly possible that this script will work for you (since many powerful IotMs tend to do a lot for turnsaving, which is the sole purpose for many of the other "highly-recommended" skills). <br/>

 Note that we are already filling up all our organs in this route, so you shouldn't expect to have additional turngen (e.g. from locketed + backed up witchess bishops and knights; sausage goblins still work and are supported).
 Your IotMs will have to make up for the missing skills purely in turnsaves. <br/>